Are you a foodie looking for a unique addition to your cooking palette?

 Be careful… this Tyga has teeth!

-Bajan Tyga hot sauce is made by hand in very small, or micro batches using as many locally sourced, fresh ingredients as possible.
+Bajan Tyga hot sauce is made by hand in very small, or micro batches using as many locally sourced, ingredients as possible.
 This sauce is cooked here in Kitchener Waterloo, Ontario.

 Right now I only make one type of sauce, but my friends know I’m always experimenting with seasonal fruit-based sauces like strawberry, blueberry, peach and green apple.